MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/WasteQualityTestResult.md

 # Waste quality test result in Sustainability waste (WasteQualityTestResult)

 Stores information on the result of the tests for tracking chemical/contaminant levels\.

+Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilityWasteDataModel/WasteQualityTestResult.cdm.json" target="_blank">GitHub</a>.

 ## Traits

 <details>